TheDialgaTeam/Xiropool/README.md

 <h2>Compatible miner tools</h2>

-<b>Only the compatible miner work with this tool, solo miner and proxy solo miner are not compatible</b>
+<b>Only compatible miner tools work with this tool, solo miner and proxy solo miner are not compatible.</b>

 Xiropht-Miner: https://github.com/XIROPHT/Xiropht-Miner